 - Add the oil and spices.
 Saute for another 1-2 minutes until the spices are fragrant.

 - Add tomato paste and garlic, and saute for 2-3 minutes more.

-- Whisk in the chickpea flour, fully coating in the oil.
+- Whisk in the chickpea flour, fully coating the flour in the oil.
 Then gradually start to add the water, whisking constantly like you were making a thickened sauce.
-Continue whisking until mixture is smooth.
+Continue whisking until the mixture is smooth.